Rentvesting Calculator Australia

 Rent & expenses — assumptions

 Market rent is your expected weekly rent for the investment today.
-We apply a simple vacancy allowance and deduct a percentage for management and variable costs plus a fixed annual amount for rates/insurance.
-Your personal rent is what you pay to live where you choose while rentvesting; it’s added to the rentvesting path only.
+We apply a vacancy allowance, deduct a management / leasing / sundries percentage from collected rent, and add a fixed annual amount for rates, insurance and similar holding costs.
+Your personal rent is what you pay to live where you choose while rentvesting; it is added to the rentvesting path only.

 Interest-only — pros and cons